 - The FDA encourages all potential drug sponsors to utilize the Pre-IND Consultation Program.

-Shipment of clinical trial drug product
+Clinical trial drug product shipment

 - An IND application provides an exemption to this law.

-United States is home to patients from a number of therapeutic areas ranging from some of the common ones like oncology to even rare indications like Acute unilateral vestibulopathy.
+The United States is home to patients from a number of therapeutic areas ranging from some of the common ones like oncology to even rare indications like Acute unilateral vestibulopathy.

-As per an article published in 2013 (https://www.ncbi.nlm.nih.gov/pubmed/23842577) on disease burden in the U.S., diseases with the largest number of YLLs (Years of life lost due to premature mortality) in 2010 were ischemic heart disease, lung cancer, stroke and chronic obstructive pulmonary disease.
+As per an article published in 2013 (https://www.ncbi.nlm.nih.gov/pubmed/23842577) on disease burden in the U.S., diseases with the largest number of YLLs (Years of life lost due to premature mortality) in 2010 were ischemic heart disease, lung cancer, stroke, and chronic obstructive pulmonary disease.
 While, diseases with the largest number of YLDs (Years lived with disability) in 2010 were low back pain, major depressive disorder, other musculoskeletal disorders, neck pain, and anxiety disorders; neuropsychiatric disorders are now considered as the leading cause of disability in the U.S., followed by cardiovascular and circulatory diseases and neoplasms (https://www.nimh.nih.gov/health/statistics/disability/us-leading-categories-of-diseases-disorders.shtml).

 Numbers of sites and investigators

-As per a book from NIH (https://www.ncbi.nlm.nih.gov/books/NBK50886/) published in 2010, total number of investigators in United States was 14000, although this seems to be the figure for clinical trials active at that time.
+As per a book from NIH (https://www.ncbi.nlm.nih.gov/books/NBK50886/) published in 2010, a total number of investigators in the United States was 14000, although this seems to be the figure for clinical trials active at that time.
 The number has shown to be more based on the trials posted on clinicaltrials.gov.

-Credevo has access to about 25000 investigators in U.S. These investigators work in about 40 therapeutic segments and come from sites managed by their own team or by another site management organizations.
+Credevo has access to about 25000 investigators in the U.S. These investigators work in about 40 therapeutic segments and come from sites managed by their own team or by other site management organizations.
 Some of the sites are quite well managed and work in a group of few to more than 1000 per site.